carnival-data/carnival/docs/graph-model.md

 # Graph Model

-Fundamental to Carnival is the ability to model graph elements. **Vertices**, **edges**, and **properties** can all be modelled, and certian validation constraints and subclass/superclass relationships can be defined.
-The model is defined is defined by creating enums with specific annotations.
+Fundamental to Carnival is the ability to model graph elements, and the framework is heavily influenced by the [Web Ontology Language (OWL)](https://www.w3.org/TR/2012/REC-owl2-primer-20121211/) specification. **Vertices**, **edges**, and **properties** can all be modelled, and certian validation constraints and class relationships can be specified.
+The model elements are defined in code by creating enums with specific AST annotations and properties.

 ## Example Scripts